Compare.com Insurance Comparison Review

 Compare.com does exactly what its name would indicate: allows users to compare car insurance quotes from a number of auto insurance carriers.
-Unlike some other insurance comparison sites — with renters and homeowners insurance offerings— Compare.com hasn’t branched out into other types of insurance.
+Unlike some other insurance comparison sites — with renters and homeowners insurance offerings — Compare.com hasn’t branched out into other types of insurance.
+Still, while it may be somewhat limited compared to other insurance comparison sites, those looking for car insurance quotes from multiple insurers may find that it meets their needs.

 Read on for our complete Compare.com review, including a rundown of the quote-gathering process and how Compare.com stacks up with The Zebra and other leading competitors.